 Our compensation committee oversees policies relating to compensation and benefits of our officers and employees.
 The compensation committee reviews and approves or recommends corporate goals and objectives relevant to compensation of our executive officers, evaluates the performance of these officers in light of those goals and objectives and approves the compensation of these officers based on such evaluations.
 The compensation committee also reviews and approves or makes recommendations to our board of directors regarding the issuance of stock options and other awards to our executive officers.
 The compensation committee will review and evaluate, at least annually, the performance of the compensation committee and its members, including compliance by the compensation committee with its charter.
-Upon the closing of this offering, the members of our compensation committee will be Dr. Shannon, Mr. Khuong, Dr. Kabakoff and Dr. Morrison and Dr. Shannon will serve as chair of the committee.
+The members of our compensation committee are Dr. Shannon, Mr. Khuong, Dr. Kabakoff and Dr. Morrison and Dr. Shannon serves as chair of the committee.
 Each of the members of our compensation committee is independent under the applicable Nasdaq listing rules and is a "non-employee director" as defined in Rule 16b-3 promulgated under the Securities Exchange Act of 1934, as amended, or the Exchange Act.